Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 | 0000 aaaa aaaa aaaa | address of index 1 (in big-object area)              |
 | 0002 78hh hhhh 000A | length=2, format=120, class=10 (Array) |

-And a format 24 object with 2 instance variables and 3 indexable elements would look like:
+And a string would look like:

 | Value               | Description         |
 | ------------------- | ------------------- |